-Altru's speech-language pathologists treat adults and children for a variety of disorders.
+Altru's speech-language pathologists treat adults and children with a variety of disorders.
 Speech-language pathologists treat disorders that affect the entire communication system, including the brain, mouth, voice box (larynx), and sometimes the lungs.
-We treat problems with talking, using language, swallowing, the voice, and cognitive problems with memory, attention, problem-solving and executive function.
+We treat problems with speaking, using language, swallowing, voice, and cognitive problems with memory, attention, problem-solving and executive function.
 With locations in Grand Forks, East Grand Forks and the region, our speech-language pathologists offer acute care and rehabilitation services for patients of all ages and diagnoses.

 Altru's Speech Therapy provides the following programs and services:

 - Cognitive Therapy

 - Stuttering Therapy*